All Episodes

 We can't do this without France and Germany, he is saying.

-And then he says we need to have the adoption on schedule of a constitution that protects all the people of Iraq.
+And then he says, we need to have the adoption on schedule of a constitution that protects all the people of Iraq.

 Then you didn't think, along with your party, that the elections could happen.

-Now you're telling the president what he must do.
+And all of a sudden, after everything you said couldn't happen happened, now you're telling the president what he must do.

 You have no place, sir, advising or suggesting or demanding what this president do because you don't have the attitude overall that it can be done anyway.